-At this location in the online manual, a checklist for clerks of overseeing sessions may be found, along with suggestions for keeping minutes and for establishing and maintaining church membership rolls.
+At this location in the electronic version of the manual on the OPC Web site, a checklist for clerks of overseeing sessions may be found, along with suggestions for keeping minutes and for establishing and maintaining church membership rolls.

 It should know the flock.
 One of the main difficulties faced by the borrowed elders in the early days of their care for a mission work is that they do not know the people well.
 It is vital that a system be established early on of regular, intentional visits by the members of the overseeing session.
 Some of these can be on the Lord's Day, but it is also important for them to be with the individual members of the mission work at times other than the occasion of the stated services of the church.
 The plan should include how individual elders can be in the homes of the member families of the mission work to become acquainted with them, to learn of their abilities and their needs, and to encourage them.